rmmartins/AzureReadiness/README.md

 # Azure Readiness Resources
 The purpose of this repo is to serve as a curated list of readiness resources on Microsoft Azure.

 Feel free to contribute !

 ### Free training and courses
-List of usefull links to enable you to learn more about Azure

 * [Microsoft on EDX](https://www.edx.org/school/microsoft) - Free online courses from Microsoft at EDX Start watching as a beginner and finish up as the master